GandaG/unity-deploy-tools/README.rst

 - a self-documented and easy to use .ini file to configure all the options;
 - automated package/asset exporting from unity;
 - automated deployment to Github Releases;
-- automated creation and deployment of documentation to Github Pages; [TODO]
+- automated creation and deployment of documentation to Github Pages;
 - automated deployment to Unity's Asset Store.
 [TODO]